Redundancy - general information

 - the likely effects on employees

-- measures that may be taken by the employer or the employee to avoid or minimise adverse affects on the employees concerned.
+- measures that may be taken by the employer or the employee to avoid or minimise adverse effects on the employees concerned.

 Even if a particular employee is not being made redundant, redundancies elsewhere in the workplace may have a significant effect on them.
-Employees need to be informed of major changes in the composition, operation or size of the employer’s workforce, and any changes which are likely to result in reduced job and promotion opportunities.
+Employees also need to be informed of:

-The employer is not required when providing information to disclose information that may seriously harm the employer's business.
+When providing information the employer is not required to disclose information that may seriously harm the employer's business.

 Notification of redundancy to Centrelink